OWASP/www-project-threat-dragon/tab_roadmap.md

 1. incorporates webapp as a git submodule, similar to [drawio](https://github.com/jgraph/drawio) as a submodule for [drawio-desktop](https://github.com/jgraph/drawio-desktop/)
 1. provide auto-update similar to [drawio-desktop](https://github.com/jgraph/drawio-desktop/)
 1. provide a CLI for scripting based on TD's existing [use of yargs](https://github.com/yargs/yargs)
-1. be strictly open source, avoiding using languages or frameworks maintained outside the open source community
+1. be strictly open source

 **desktop and webbapp should**: load models from similar sources to draw.io: